 • Are there other trees in the area?

-• Are there any barriers preventing the future growth?
-(Ex. building foundations, sidewalks, ground wires, or overhead utility cables).
+• Are there any barriers preventing the future growth? (i.e. building foundations, sidewalks, ground wires, or overhead utility cables).

 It is best to match the tree to the site.
-Know the size and location of your planting site.
+So, first and foremost, know the size and location of your planting site.

-The desire to gaze upon beautiful bright flowers is probably the reason you’re interested in planting flowering trees.
+Beautiful, bright flowers is one of the main perks when it comes to planting flowering trees.
 Their exquisite colors and succulent smell can fill your garden and make you the envy of the neighborhood.
 Every flower color offers a meaningful message to your landscape.